GeometricCosmo/gb-leakage-cmb/README.md

 ![Version](https://img.shields.io/badge/version-v1.0.0-blue.svg)

-This repo adds one smooth, Gauss-Bonnet-inspired transfer function T(k) to the primordial power spectrum.
+This repo adds one smooth, Gauss-Bonnet inspired transfer function T(k) to the primordial power spectrum.
 It suppresses small-scale power just enough to:
 - Remove the ~3σ preference for extra smoothing in Planck/ACT/SPT data
 - Lower σ₈ by ~0.07 → brings weak lensing and clusters into agreement
 - Keep all the big successes of ΛCDM untouched